Aete/reactND-project1-myRead/README.md

 # MyRead
+This project is the final assessment project for Udacity's React Fundamentals course.
+The project aims to create a bookshelf app that allows people to select and categorize books the people have read, are currently reading, or want to read. <br><br>
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to run
 1. Clone this repository with